curiosity-edu/Curiosity-Whiteboard/README.md

 - Prepare for deployment
 - Test all features thoroughly

-#### Deployment:

-- Send email to Srividya (Cascadia)
-- Send email to UW math professors

 #### Second Sprint (Post Break):

 - Integrate Legacy Curiosity features
-  - Manim video generator (already implemented)
+  - Manim video generator (already implemented, needs to be piped in to current codebase)
   - Course generator (partially implemented)
-  - etc.
+  - Whiteboard 2.0 where the LLM has live access to the user's canvas updates and can provide real-time feedback